eugenek45/project-review/README.md

 ## Live-Link
  - You can view the project on your browser using this livelink. `https://simkim.herokuapp.com/`

-## BDD

-1. On loading the website the user can see the homepage that has quotes that have been posted by others.
-2. The User needs to Create an account to be able to post anything.

-- input: The user credentials are required for account Creation.
-- output: Once correct user credentials are added and they are successful user is redirected to the login page.
-  A user needs unique username and password for account creation to be successful.If not account will not be created.

-3. The user logs into the website.
-   - input: The account details used to create the account.
-   - Output: User is redirected to the home page with new navigation bar that allows him to add posts.
-4. The User can now create a post
-   - input:The User clicks on the new post link and adds his new post.
-   - output: The new post is displayed on the home page.
-5. User can update post.
-   - Input: User clicks on the quote and he has created.
-   - Output: A redirection to a page that allows them to update the post and submit.
-6. User can delete Post
-   - Input:User clicks on the quote that he has created.
-   - Output: The delete button appears that allows one to delete posts created.
-7. Random quotes are displayed on the home page on each reload or refreshing of the website.
-8. A user has the ability to upvote and downvote a blog.
-    - Press on the green Thumps up updates the vote count.
-    - Pressing on the downvote adds count to the dislikes.

-## Set Up Instructions

 - Open your terminal and move to a directory where you would like to store the project eg. cd Documents
 - Use the command `git clone` to clone the aplication at `https://github.com/SkimaniKings/flask-blog`.